CodeToExpress/dailycodebase/README.md

 A real coder should not be satisfied by doing only one problem daily, rather he/she should keep coding as much as possible.
 So, here I ([@MadhavBahlMD](https://github.com/MadhavBahlMD)) am adding some more problems that you can practise 😃

-Also, these problems have been taking form various sources, so ig you think you own any of the given problems, just send me an email at theleanprogrammer@gmail.com and I will be more than happy to give proper credits 😊
+Also, these problems have been taking form various sources, so if you think you own any of the given problems, just send me an email at theleanprogrammer@gmail.com and I will be more than happy to give proper credits 😊

 #### Want to contribute?